Discover Financial: Business developments

+In May 2025, it was reported Discover Financial would be removed from the S&P 500, being replaced by Coinbase from May 19.

 Discover Global Network

-Discover Financial Services has 3 payment systems that make up its Discover Global Network: Discover Network, Diners Club International, and Pulse.
-Since 2005, to increase acceptance of its payment cards around the world, Discover has formed several agreements with other payment networks internationally.
-This allows Discover cardholders to perform transactions while traveling abroad.
-Vice versa, cardholders of other countries may utilize their cards at U.S. merchants and financial institutions that accept Discover.
+Discover Financial Services has three payment systems that constitute its Discover Global Network: Discover Network, Diners Club International, and Pulse.
+Since 2005, to increase acceptance of its payment cards around the world, Discover formed several agreements with other payment networks internationally.
+This allows Discover cardholders to perform transactions while traveling abroad, and cardholders of other countries may utilize their cards at US merchants and financial institutions that accept Discover.

 Some major credit and debit partners include: